d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 Created by CreateImage(i-06a469f2d64822242) for ami-654b5503 from vol-06caf0d5af00505e7
 ```

-For snapshot cleaning, I do not take many risks.
-There's no rocket science, I call `describe-snaphot` ec2 api and filter with `Created by CreateImage*`
+For snapshot cleaning, I am not taking any risk: I just just call the
+`describe-snaphot` ec2 api and filter the output using `Created by CreateImage*`.
+It's not rocket science.

 ```python